fabricjs/fabric.js/src/LayoutManager/README.md

 When we say group.remove(A) A is removed from the group and the transform state of A absorb the transform state of the group so that if added back to the scene its visual state doesn't change.

-A node can't be on two differnt trees.
+A node can't be on two different trees.

 ### Events